JongKI-PARK/OSTEPprac/CHAP13/README.md

   ```

-<br><br><br>
+<br><br>

-**3. Next, create a little program that uses a certain amount of memory, called memory-user.c.
+> **3. Next, create a little program that uses a certain amount of memory, called memory-user.c.
 This program should take one command line argument: the number of megabytes of memory it will use.
 When run, it should allocate an array, and constantly stream through the array, touching each entry.
 The program should do this indefinitely, or, perhaps, for a certain amount of time also specified at the command line.**

 A : `memroy-user.c` is for question 3.

-<br><br><br>
+<br><br>

 **4. Now, while running your memory-user program, also (in a different terminal window, but on the same machine) run the free tool.
 How do the memory usage totals change when your program is running?
 How about when you kill the memory-user program?
 Do the numbers match your expectations?
 Try this for different amounts of memory usage.
 What happens when you use really large amounts of memory?**